idec2021/UOregon/docs/project/results.md

 Lane 5: 0.1 mM IPTG/5 ug/mL/pL-.
 Lane 6: DHFR R67 template positive control

+## <span style="color:royalblue"> **Validation of Parts: pGSɸ29** </span>

 The Phi29 TP, DSBP, and SSBP were ligated into an alternative plasmid backbone, pGS21a, which carried the wildtype ɸ29 DNAP with 6XHis and GST tags to enable easier purification.
-In the resulting plasmid, pGSɸ29, expression of the Phi29 proteins is under control of a T7 promoter. pGS21a was transformed into E. coli strain T7 express (C2566H), which expresses T7 polymerase in the lac operon.
+In the resulting plasmid, pGSɸ29, expression of the Phi29 proteins is under control of a T7 promoter. pGS21a was transformed into *E. coli* strain T7 express (C2566H), which expresses T7 polymerase in the lac operon.
 T7 express is also optimized for protein expression.

 <img width="247" alt="REMIX_pGS21a_phi29" src="https://user-images.githubusercontent.com/59736592/134743938-32fdc58b-6bdc-46a9-99cd-d754d94ca064.png">